bacho1927/gym-rat/README.md

 # gym-rat
-This is Bankist app is part of course project written by jonas.
+This  Bankist app project is part of course  written by jonas.
 Which I completed.